mikehohne/miniProject/README.md

 DESIGN: I used Bootstrap for design to keep content organized, but I mostly concentrated on logic and making things work.

-METHODS: Angular, Angular Routes, PHP, Git, Bootstrap, HTML, CSSs
+METHODS: Angular, Angular Routes, PHP, Git, Bootstrap, HTML, CSS

 Cheers,